“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 The anti-fracking movie, Promised Land, was originally going to be about wind turbines.
 They ought to do a sequel since the public is still largely duped by wind hype, thanks to media soft-pedaling.
 Both industries convert scenic, quiet places into energy factories and know it will disrupt lives, so they use slick propaganda.
 But fracking is much less visible at a distance than wind power and its lands can be restored, though water issues plague it.

-End note: This author isn’t a global warming denier, but wind power should not be a linchpin of climate strategy.
+End note: This author isn’t a global warming denier but wind power should not be a linchpin of climate strategy.
 It’s taking us in the opposite direction of conservation, restraint and humility.
-Nature’s been telling us to downsize and a smart species would pay attention.
+We need a degrowth/steady-state plan vs. the same unsustainable growth rebranded as green.
+Nature’s been telling us to downsize and a wise species would pay attention.

 This page will be updated at random with new information.